cnsldv/CardUnlock/README.md

 ## How to use it

 * start Vita without the card inserted
 * run HENkaku and start CardUnlock
-* insert card, answer "no" to "do you want to reboot now" message
+* insert the memory card, answer "no" to the "do you want to reboot now" message from the system
-* press X to remove id.dat
+* press X to rename id.dat
 * press X to reboot or O to exit (after pressing O you can remove the card to insert in another device)
-* answer "no" to questions about copying content to the card
+* answer "no" to questions about copying content to the card from the system
 * you now have access to the card

 ## How does it work?

 The Vita looks at the file id.dat in the root of the card to see if it's attached to another user/version when mounting the card.
-Removing this file makes the Vita think this is a new card allowing you to mount it.
-The problem is that you need to mount the card to remove the file and mounting ux0: causes the Vita to check the file before you can delete it.
+Removing/renaming this file makes the Vita think this is a new card allowing you to mount it.
+The problem is that you need to mount the card to access the file and mounting ux0: causes the Vita to check the file before you can delete it.
 CardUnlock gets around this by mounting the card as xmc0: which is the actual mount point for external cards.
-The Vita doesn't check for id.dat when you mount xmc0: so we can mount the device and delete id.dat.
+The Vita doesn't check for id.dat when you mount xmc0: so we can mount the device and rename id.dat.

 ## Credits